-For over twenty years I have been making work that primarily relates to one subject—life forms in nature and our relationship to the natural world.
-My paintings and sculpture depict turbulent gardens informed by nature’s riotous colorful beauty, or the deep dark space of our universe filled with a Byzantine intricacy of patterns, shapes, and constellations.
+My painting, sculpture and installation primarily relate to one subject—life forms in nature and our relationship to the natural world.
+The work depicts turbulent aspects of the garden informed by nature’s riotous colorful beauty, or the deep dark space of our universe filled with a Byzantine intricacy of shape, pattern and constellations.

 My daily, up-close encounter with nature is the fifty-foot journey through our family garden, from home to the studio.
 I am continually captured by nature’s sheer lunatic exuberance—a spectacle of complexity—beautiful, simple, and haphazard.